 Poor feature engineering is also a common issue in machine learning.
 Feature engineering is the process of creating new features from existing data.
 This can be done in a number of ways, but some common methods include feature extraction and feature selection.
 If any of these steps are not done correctly, it is likely that the machine learning algorithm will overfit the data.

-Segmentation bias in the training data
+Segmentation Bias in the Training Data

 Segmentation bias in the training dataset is another problem that can lead to poor machine learning results.
-Segmentation bias occurs when the training data is not representative of the entire population.
+This occurs when the training data is not representative of the entire population.
 This can happen for a number of reasons, but some common causes include sampling bias and selection bias.
 If the training data is not representative of the population, it is likely that the machine learning algorithm will not generalize well to new data.

 To avoid these common mistakes, it is important to have a strong understanding of the machine learning process.